 NEW: 01/2022, I joined the artists/musicians of the January 2022 festival Tree Songs 3 to talk about my ECO-ART in this “Crown of Thorns” video interview (10 mins) – about growing up in the Gatineau Hills with a tendency to make cairns and little fires and circles of stones in the woods and in the lake.
 I then spoke about my love for a majestic maple tree and the woven-wood art installation I did around the tree as an homage, a “Crown of Thorns,” at the Little Cataraqui Creek Conservation Area in Kingston, Ontario, as part of an art residency for The Millennium Project.

-2021, I was interviewed by an international media vlogger.
+2021, I was interviewed by an international arts vlogger.
 She produced this thoughtful Eco-art and heart story video: “Karen Joan Watson, Eco-Artist and Author, Ottawa, Canada” by artsvlogger-Multiple Arts (45 mins)

 Since 2018, my eco-art has been featured on the online EcoArt Project.
 Since the early 2000s I continue creating small water circles and wood/stone triangles in the Gatineau Hills.